orientechnologies/orientdb-docs/Console-Command-Export.md

 Where:
 - **output-file** is the output file path
 - **-excludeAll** exclude everything.
 This is useful to export only few things.
 Instead of exclude all the feature it's much easier exclude all, and include what you're interested.
-Example: "-excludeAll -includeSchema" to export the schema only.
+Example: "-excludeAll -includeSchema=<true|false>" to export the schema only.
 Available since v1.7.
 - **-includeClass** includes few classes to export.
 Class names must be separated by spaces
 - **-excludeClass** excludes few classes to export.
 Class names must be separated by spaces
 - **-includeCluster** includes few clusters to export.
 Cluster names must be separated by spaces